 Bloom servers let organisations customise energy solutions, allowing them to reduce their carbon footprint and meet sustainability goals.
 Bloom provides energy solutions to over 500 sites across the globe.
 As well as reducing carbon emissions, its technology facilitates reduced water consumption and results in lower levels of air pollution.

 The company was recognised with a Frost & Sullivan Technology Innovations Award in 2018.
 Like many energy companies, Bloom’s stock prices can be volatile, but Zacks estimates are calling for 21% revenue growth in the fiscal year of 2019, along with an expected earnings growth of 57% and 250% for 2019 and 2020.

-The above stocks can be traded at most online brokers, as long as they provide individual stocks among their tradeable assets.
+The above sustainable and green stocks can be traded at most online brokers, as long as they provide individual stocks among their tradable assets.
 Brokers you may want to consider include eToro, DEGIRO, and IG.
-Remember, you can search for individual brokers and exchanges using the name of the company or the ticker symbols provided above.
+Remember, you can search for individual brokers and exchanges using the company's name or the ticker symbols provided above.

 More interested in Exchange Traded Funds, where you can trade stocks, all pre-screened and selected based on ESG criteria?
 You will want to check out our guide to the best sustainable ETFs.

 Green chip stocks are shares of companies whose primary business is beneficial to the environment.
 Green chip stocks are likely to be concentrated in areas such as alternative energy, pollution control, carbon abatement and recycling.